 In Spring 2020 the Council experienced a security incident targeting its website and affecting 135,000 people when its appointment bookings, planning documents, social care advice and council housing complaints systems were taken offline.
-The Council has disclosed that its systems are being rebuilt and they are being assisted by the National Cyber Security Centre (NSSC).
+The Council disclosed that its systems were being rebuilt and they were being assisted by the National Cyber Security Centre (NCSC).
 One Redcar and Cleveland councillor told the Guardian newspaper they had been advised it would take several months and cost between £11m and £18m to repair the damage.
 The ICO has said the Council self-reported.
 Any action to be taken by the regulator remains to be seen.

 On 31 December 2019 Travelex’s systems were reportedly brought down by a ransomware attack thought to have been carried out using similar techniques to the Maze attacks mentioned above.
 Interestingly, the ICO had said that, whilst it is advising Travelex on the data breach, the company had not reported the breach to the ICO.
 As we’ve said Travelex, a company which did have more than 1,500 stores entered administration after the attack.

 How can you prepare to be in the best position to manage such attacks?